 Why are Scarecrows Scary?

 Scarecrows have been used by farmers for thousands of years to keep intrusive animals out of their fields.
-In fact,.
+In fact, scarecrows have been around as long as agriculture itself.
 Farmers in ancient times learned from the fact that birds and other animals would avoid human figures, and would place scarecrows in their fields to protect crops.

 But why are people scared of them too?
 When did the tradition of the horror scarecrow start?
 You would think that a simple representation of a human, with a well-understood, mundane purpose, wouldn't inspire any shivers.
 But today, scarecrows are accepted as one of horror's typical monsters, alongside zombies, vampires, and crazed supernatural murderers.